polkadot-developers/knowledgebase/current/runtime/fees.md

 limit.
 This dispatch class may only be applied to [inherents](/current/learn-substrate/extrinsics#Inherents) and is intended to represent functions that are part of the block validation process.
-Since these kinds of dispatches are always included in a block regardless of their weight, it is critical that their validation process prevents malicious validators from using them to craft blocks that are valid but impossibly heavy.
+Since these kinds of dispatches are always included in a block regardless of the function weight, it is critical that the function's validation process prevents malicious validators from abusing the function in order to craft blocks that are valid but impossibly heavy.
 This can typically be accomplished by ensuring that the operation is always very light and can only be included in a block once.
 In order to make it more difficult for malicious validators to abuse these types of dispatches, they may not be included in blocks that return errors.
 This dispatch class exists to serve the assumption that it is better to allow an overweight block to be created than to not allow any block to be created at all.

 #### `FixedMandatory`

-This function will have a fixed weight and be allowed in a block even if it makes it overweight.
+This function will have a fixed weight and be allowed in a block even if the function makes the block overweight.

 ```rust
 #[weight = SimpleDispatchInfo::FixedMandatory(20)]